Drew Anderson (American football)

-Drew Anderson (born October 18, 1995) is an American football quarterback who is a free agent.
+Drew Anderson (born October 18, 1995) is an American college football coach and former quarterback.
+He is the quarterbacks coach for Bryant University, a position he has held since 2023.
 He played college football at Murray State.

 College career

 Anderson enrolled in Diablo Valley College, where he threw for 3,459 yards and 33 touchdowns during the 2015 season for the Vikings.
 In 2016, Anderson transferred to the University at Buffalo where he saw action in one game vs. Bowling Green State University.
 In 2017, Anderson would relieve Buffalo's starting Quarterback Tyree Jackson vs. Florida Atlantic Owls where he would complete seven of nine passes for 109 yards and one touchdown.
 Anderson would win his first start for the Bulls the following week vs. the Kent State Golden Flashes.
 On October 7, 2017, Anderson would throw for a school record 597 yards and seven touchdowns while completing 35-of-61 attempts vs. Western Michigan University in a 68-71 seven overtime loss.
 Anderson ended the season with completing 66 of his 107 attempts for a 62.3 completion percentage while throwing for 1,039 yards and 10 touchdowns to just one interception.
 He'd also had 11 carries for 92 yards and one rushing touchdown.
 In 2018, Anderson would complete his collegiate career at Murray State University.
 For the Racers, Anderson threw for 20 touchdowns to 15 interceptions while throwing for 2,864 yards.
 Anderson completed 258 of 429 attempts while rushing for 225 yards on 54 attempts while adding five touchdowns on the ground.